rmedinahu/rmedinahu.github.io/cs457/course-info/2016-spring-457-schedule.md

 - wireless nets
 - bit errors are the norm?

-Apr 28 *Network Security*
+Apr 28 *Wireless Networks*
 ------
 - wireless nets continued
-- security in the layers

 ---

 Week 16
 -------

-May 03 *Network Management*
+May 03 *Network Security*
 ------
-- graduate student presentations
-- net management concepts
+- security in the layers

 May 05 *Final Review*
 ------
+- graduate student presentations

 Final Exam
 -------